Table of contents

 • Consider your academic background: Even if you’re a freshman, you’ve likely learned hard skills in your school courses or other learning experiences like Forage job simulations, online courses, or personal projects.
 If these skills are relevant to the program, don’t be afraid to name them!

-• Show your ability to learn quickly: Since student leadership programs teach you about a company and professional skills, companies are looking for students who can pick things up quickly.
+• Show your ability to learn quickly: Since student leadership programs teach you about a company and professional skills, companies are looking for students who can pick things up quickly and have a growth mindset.
 Come prepared with examples of times you had to figure out a new tool, technology, or method and how that helped you succeed in whatever you were working on.

 • Include your GPA: Include your GPA if it’s above what the company is looking for (if they don’t share a requirement, check out our guide for when to include your GPA on your resume).